delvtech/elf-frontend/README.md

 ### 1. [elf-frontend-staging](https://vercel.com/element-finance/elf-frontend-staging)

 This is a password protected app accessible at [staging.element.fi][staging-app-url].
-It uses `main` as it's production branch and will create a new [preview deployment](https://vercel.com/docs/concepts/deployments/environments#preview) each time there's a push to *any* branch or a deployment is made using the [`vercel` command](https://vercel.com/docs/concepts/deployments/overview#vercel-cli).
+It uses `main` as its production branch and will create a new [preview deployment](https://vercel.com/docs/concepts/deployments/environments#preview) each time there's a push to *any* branch or a deployment is made using the [`vercel` command](https://vercel.com/docs/concepts/deployments/overview#vercel-cli).

 Once a branch has been merged into `main`, it will be deployed to [staging.element.fi][staging-app-url].

 ### 2. [elf-frontend-testnet](https://vercel.com/element-finance/elf-frontend-testnet)

-This is the Goerli app accessible at [testnet.element.fi][testnet-app-url] and uses `testnet` as it's production branch.
+This is the Goerli app accessible at [testnet.element.fi][testnet-app-url] and uses `testnet` as its production branch.

 After merging a branch into `main`, merge `main` into `testnet` to deploy to [testnet.element.fi][testnet-app-url].

 ### 3. [elf-frontend](https://vercel.com/element-finance/elf-frontend)

-This is the main app accessible at [app.element.fi][mainnet-app-url] and uses `mainnet` as it's production branch.
+This is the main app accessible at [app.element.fi][mainnet-app-url] and uses `mainnet` as its production branch.

 After merging a branch into `main`, merge `main` into `mainnet` to deploy to [app.element.fi][mainnet-app-url].